KostovMartin/Dapper.Bulk/README.md

 We do not rely on specific attributes.
 This means you can use whatever attributes with following names:

 * `TableAttribute` - Must have string Name property.
-Exists in System.ComponentModel.DataAnnotations.Schema
+Exists in System.ComponentModel.Annotations Nuget.
 * `ColumnAttribute` - Must have string Name property.
-Exists in System.ComponentModel.DataAnnotations.Schema
+Exists in System.ComponentModel.Annotations Nuget.
 * `KeyAttribute` - Marking only attribute.
-Exists in System.ComponentModel.DataAnnotations.Schema
+Exists in System.ComponentModel.Annotations Nuget.
 * `ComputedAttribute` - Marking only attribute.
 For fields returned from Db.
 * `NotMapped` - Marking only attribute.
 For ignored fields.

 ```csharp
 // Table Cars by default convention